 --experimental-distributed-tracing-address

-- (Optional) - “etcd” - Distributed tracing service name, must be same across all etcd instances.--experimental-distributed-tracing-instance-id
+- (Optional) - “etcd” - Distributed tracing service name, must be same across all etcd instances.

 - (Optional) - Instance ID, while optional it’s strongly recommended to set, must be unique per etcd instance.